 Most Accelebrate courses are delivered as private, customized, on-site training at our clients' locations worldwide for groups of 3 or more attendees and are custom tailored to their specific needs.
 Please visit our client list to see organizations for whom we have delivered private in-house training.
-These courses can also be delivered as live, private online classes for groups that are geographically dispersed or wish to save on the instructor's or students' travel expenses.
-To receive a customized proposal and price quote for private training at your site or online, please contact us.
+To receive a customized proposal and price quote for private training at your site, please contact us.

 In addition, some courses are available as live, online classes for individuals.
 See a schedule of online courses.